-Educational events can leave a long-lasting impression upon students that are learning about the different facets of food justice.
+Educational events can leave a long-lasting impression upon students that are learning about the different facets of food justice and food waste.

 Have a suggestion for an Educational Event?
-Email: firstname.lastname@example.org or your FRN point of contact and we'll add it to the Catalog.
+Email: email@example.com and we'll add it to the Catalog.

 100 Mile Meal